History of the Belleview Biltmore Hotel, Belleair, Florida Home

 History of the Hotel Newspaper Articles Memberships Message Board Photos of the Biltmore Email

-The Biltmore Hotel, "The White Queen of the Gulf," is located at 25 Belleview Blvd., Belleair, Florida.
-It was built in 1896+ and opened January 15, 1897.
+The Belleview Biltmore Hotel, "The White Queen of the Gulf," is located at 25 Belleview Blvd., Belleair, Florida.
+It was built in 1896 and opened January 15, 1897.
 It has shingle-style elements.
-Michael J. Miller and Francis J. Kinnard were the architects.
-The Biltmore is four and a half stories, frame, three principal sections, each 400 feet long, broad verandas built on enchanting landscape.
+Michael J. Miller and Francis J. Kennard were the architects.
+The Biltmore is four and a half stories, frame, three principal sections, each 400 feet long, broad verandahs built on enchanting landscape.
 It is the largest wood-frame building in Florida.
-Hotel constructed for Henry B. Plant, who developed the railway system on the Florida west coast during the 1890s and sought to increase traffic by building tourist facilities.
+Hotel constructed for Henry B. Plant, who developed the railway system on the Florida West Coast during the 1890s and sought to increase traffic by building tourist facilities.

-In 1920 the hotel was purchased from the Plant Investment Company by John McEntee Bowman.
+In 1920 John McEntee Bowman purchased the hotel from the Plant Investment Company.
 John McEntee Bowman, was president of the Bowman-Biltmore Hotels Corp, international sportsman and owner of the Biltmore chain of hotels.
 Hence the beginning of the new name Belleview Biltmore Hotel.
 So for 85 years, the name Biltmore is associated with the Belleview.
 The name Biltmore is tied in with so many other Biltmore hotels around the country also.
-Bowman developed several Biltmore Hotels through the country during this time period, all bearing the Biltmore name which was said to be drawn from the Vanderbilt family estate of the same name in North Carolina
+Bowman developed several Biltmore Hotels through the country during this time period, all bearing the Biltmore name, which was said to be drawn from the Vanderbilt family estate of the same name in North Carolina.
+Other owners include Bernie Powell who owned the Biltmore for 42 years, Mido, the Jetha Brothers, Urdang and now Legg Mason.

 The Belleview Biltmore provides 243 guest rooms in an intimate setting.
-Guests can enjoy a variety of guest rooms starting with a quaint one bedroom suite, all the way up to the 3,400 square foot presidential suite.
-The Biltmore is located on 21 acres along the intracoastal waterway, Belleview Biltmore Resort & Spa offers world class amenities on and off their facility.
-Nearby residents of this Tampa Bay resort consider Belleview Biltmore to be one of West Florida's most picturesque landmarks.
-Banquets, meeting rooms, conference services, gourmet dining, and weddings with attention to detailed service are also offered at this exquisite hotel.
+There is variety of guest rooms starting with a quaint one-bedroom suite, all the way up to the 3,400 square foot presidential suite.
+The Biltmore is located on 21 acres along the Intracoastal Waterway, The exquisite but charming Victorian hotel offers world class amenities: banquets, meeting rooms, conference services, gourmet dining, a luxurious spa and weddings with attention to detail. www.BelleviewBiltmore.com for reservations.

 The Biltmore is a member of National Trust Historic Hotels of America / HHA.